component-driven/component-driven-development/Readme.md

 Or:

-- `npm run exercises` to work on exercises
+- `npm run exercise` to work on exercises
 - `npm run styleguide` to run the completed style guide

 ## Tech stack